tago-io/tago-sdk-js/analysis.rst

 | So you don't need to generate a build if you are using **only** them.
 |

-Also, Tago only accepts one single .js file when uploading your script to our servers. ago provides a builder CLI that can build your entire project and generate a single .js file with the whole code.
+Also, TagoIO only accepts one single .js file when uploading your script to our servers. ago provides a builder CLI that can build your entire project and generate a single .js file with the whole code.
 You can access the repository `clicking here <https://www.npmjs.com/package/tago-builder>`_

 To use our Tago-Builder, follow the following steps: